Roeywer/python-flask-docker/README.md

 # Continuous Integration assignment 1
-Build,Run and test Python Flask app.
+Build, Run and test Python Flask app.

 ### Trigger
-This action will run on push or pull requests.
+This workflows actions will run on push or pull requests.

-### Docker Pull - Donload the docker Image from repository.
+### Docker Pull - Download the docker Image from repository.

 ```
 run: docker pull lvthillo/python-flask-docker